estherkyx/tp/docs/DeveloperGuide.md

       1. run `linkClass d/monday ti/h14 n/Eric Hanson`

+      1. run `linkClass d/thursday ti/h18 n/Eric Hanson`

    1. Test case: `getClasses n/Eric Hanson`<br>
-      Expected: The Monday, 1400 class is displayed in the list.
+      Expected: The Monday 1400 and Thursday 1800 classes are displayed in the list.

    1. Test case: `getClasses n/Roy Balakrishnan`<br>
       Expected: The list does not update.
 An error is printed in the command result regarding there being no classes for the tutor.